Skip to content

 3. Select OIDC as your SSO Protocol.

-4. Paste the following values that you copied from Ping Identity.
+4. Paste the values you copied from Ping into the following fields.

 • Identity Provider's Client ID: The unique identifier assigned to Lightrun by Ping.